First, make sure you install and load the esquisse package using install.packages and library:

 1.1

-Try creating a plot in esquisse using the calenviroscreen data from the dasehr packaged.
+Try creating a plot in esquisse using the calenviroscreen data.
 This dataset has a lot of variables, so first run the below code to subset it so that you’re only working with these variables: CES4.0Percentile, Asthma, and ChildrenPercLess10.
 We will also categorize CES4.0Percentile into three categories (high, middle, and low) to make visualization a little easier!

 ces_sub <- ces_sub %>%